BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 ## Primary goals

-* When the FPGA boots, this module should be able to send a batch of configuration writes to one or more I2C busses, without external help.
+* When the FPGA boots, it should be able to send a batch of configuration writes to one or more I2C busses, without external help.
 * After boot, it should go into a polling loop, reading out status and making it available via a convenient dual-port-memory interface to